Sept. 20, 2018

 Whether you like to call it glowing, spritzing or perspiring, we all do it.
 We all sweat.
 But we don’t all understand why.

 “Sweat exists to maintain your body’s temperature as close as possible to normal, which is 98.6 degrees F (37 C),” says Dr. Tish Doyle-Baker, DrPH, professor in the Human Performance Lab in the Faculty of Kinesiology.
-She spilled all about the Science of Sweat during Beakerhead, a Calgary festival of art, science and engineering.
+She spilled all about the Science of Sweat during the 2018 edition of Beakerhead, a Calgary festival of art, science and engineering.

 Sweating is part of a complex system that kicks in when you use your muscles.
 Whether you’re walking the dog or running a marathon, when your muscles get going they need more oxygen.